• Home

 What are some key stages in the life cycle of a snowflake?

-The life cycle of a snowflake includes several stages, including the formation of ice crystals, the growth of these crystals into snowflakes, and the falling of the snowflakes to the ground.
+The life cycle of a snowflake includes several stages, including the formation of ice crystals, the growth of these crystals into snowflakes, and as they fall to the ground.
 Each snowflake is unique and undergoes its own individual life cycle.

 How can worksheets be used to teach about snowflake formation and structure?